JanStevens/Octopress-Apache-Alias-Generator/README.md

 ### htaccess
 An htaccess will automatically be generated with the correct redirections.
-In case you would like to add your own htaccess rules (e.g page caching, a good template can be found [here](https://github.com/h5bp/html5-boilerplate/blob/master/.htaccess)) add a "_htaccess" file to your source directory with your rules/setup.
+In case you would like to add your own htaccess rules (e.g page caching, a good template can be found [here](https://github.com/h5bp/html5-boilerplate/blob/master/.htaccess)) add a **_htaccess** file to your source directory with your rules/setup.
 The plugin will then append the redirect rules at the bottom of the file.

-Make sure you dont have a ".htaccess" file in your source folder (when using Octopress) or sites folder (when using Jekyll), rename it to _htaccess.
+Make sure you **dont** have a **.htaccess** file in your source folder (when using Octopress) or sites folder (when using Jekyll), rename it to **_htaccess**.

 ### Bugs
 If there are any bugs or problems, leave a report on github.
+More information at http://www.fritz-hut.com